Evgprog/CyberCOVID/README.md

 -  {Dash} Allows display of a specific city prediction selected from the combo-box y the user.
 Consequently, only the specific city will be selected and then displayed in the local browser via “Dash” based application, upon local host

-The following picture represents the case of four picture
+The following picture represents the case of four cities with the highest score rate

  ![Covid19git](https://user-images.githubusercontent.com/74383608/106588428-708e5880-6553-11eb-8bf9-462a42890218.png)